near/docs/docs/5.api/rpc/maintenance-windows.md

 ---
-id: maintenance-window
+id: maintenance-windows
-title: Maintenance Window
+title: Maintenance Windows
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The RPC API enables you to query a future maintenance window for a specific validator in current epoch
+The RPC API enables you to query future maintenance windows for a specific validator in current epoch

 ---

-## Maintenance window {#maintenance-window}
+## Maintenance windows {#maintenance-windows}

-> The maintenance window for a specific validator is a future block height range in current epoch, in which the validator do not need produce block or chunk
+> The maintenance windows for a specific validator are future block height ranges in current epoch, in which the validator do not need produce block or chunk

-- method: `maintenance_window`
+- method: `maintenance_windows`
 - params:
   - `account_id`